 - Excellent demonstrable writing skills

-Occasional in-state travel and limited out-of-state travel required.
-Preference given to candidates with Microsoft Access database experience and/ or Foundant online grant management experience.
+Occasional in-state travel and limited out-of-state travel are required.
+Preference is given to candidates with Microsoft Access database experience and/ or Foundant online grant management experience.
 Please note: the educational and vocational requirements for this position are based on what has been successful for past Program Officers.
-If you do not meet the specified qualifications but are passionate about the opportunity to change lives through literature, reading, and discussion, please apply.
+If you do not meet the specified qualifications but are passionate about the opportunity to change lives through the humanities, please apply.

-This position is 100% remote until the physical Oklahoma Humanities office re-opens post-pandemic (TBD in 2021).
+This position is not eligible for remote work.
 The Oklahoma Humanities office is headquartered in downtown Oklahoma City.
-Oklahoma Humanities Council, Inc. is an equal opportunity employer.